nichonmarshall-cyber/ai-sms-intake-assistant/README.md

 ## Bottom Line

-This is a solid first version of a real service product.
+This is the fourth major iteration of the project and the first version that successfully connects the full workflow end-to-end.
 It is not just a chatbot.
 It is an intake workflow.

 The next level is not more features.
 It is reliability.